abelcondear/analysis/ai/rag-and-ai-tools/rag-and-ai-tools.md

 **How did you manage design and optimization of prompts to make the user experience better?**

-According the the design, I used Microsoft Visio to build up and show the main goal and its development to start a project.
+According to the design, I used Microsoft Visio to build up and show the main goal and its development to start a project.
 This could be an example:

 ![alt text](https://github.com/abelcondear/analysis/blob/main/ai/rag-and-ai-tools/image.png?raw=true)